Star Rating using YUI (and Django)

 The following CSS will do some magic:

-The inline-block value for display is not supported very well.
+is not supported very well.
 I recently switched to Firefox 3 Beta and it renders as expected.
 Firefox 2 has problems with it.
 I may revise the CSS later to accommodate it.

 The Javascript